 - Symmetry of the collar and cuffs: nothing to report!

-- Armhole alignment: everything is fine.
+- Armhole alignment: all good.

-- Shirt bottom hem: thin and regular.
+- Shirt bottom hem: fine and regular.

 Details

-- Reinforcement swallows: without.
+- Reinforcement swallows: none.

 - Throat: simple.